katiekeegan/website/content/authors/admin/_index.md

 Hello!

-I am a third-year undergraduate working on research in machine learning and computational data analysis.
+I am a third-year undergraduate interested in machine learning and computational data analysis.

 I plan on applying to PhD programs in Fall 2021.